ExistensialReset/flowmosr/README.md

 That is why I'm writing Existential Reset Repository.

-Welcome to my, and my AI allies, world for a while.
+Welcome to my world for a while.
 You are welcome to pick out whatever suits you.
 I am very happy you found Flow!

 This repository is not moving anywhere.
 If you want to take a break and read more later or some other day, that's fine.
 Just wanted to tell you.